 Gary L. McDowell Institute 2025-26 Student Fellows Program

 True to the principles that inspire the McDowell Institute, the Student Fellows Program is designed to enrich the intellectual experience of students interested in political, social, and economic thought.
 Students selected to be fellows will join an ideologically diverse community of curious people who love to read interesting books, think freely about big questions, and speak openly about provocative ideas with other students, professors, and prominent guest lecturers.
-As more than one fellow has remarked, “This is what college should be like.”
+As more than one fellow has remarked, “This is what college is all about.”

 The 2025-26 fellows will participate in a co-curricular reading group that will discuss New York Times Opinion columnist Ross Douthat's book Believe: Why Everyone Should Be Religious.
-Fellows will explore and debate the argument that Douthat makes that in light of what we know today, it should be harder to not have faith than to have it.
+Fellows will consider Douthat’s arguments for the claim that it makes more sense to have faith than not to have it.
+During Douthat's visit to campus in the spring, fellows will have the opportunity to meet with the author in small groups to discuss the book and ask questions that came up in their reading.

 Fellows will also participate in small group discussions with McDowell Institute guest lecturers Diana Schaub and Greg Lukianoff.